tweedegolf/rp1/README.md

 # Access Control: Loading policies from the database

 If you're using this crate with access control, then you are already using diesel and casbin.
 Loading policies while the application is running is enabled by the [diesel-adapter](https://github.com/casbin-rs/diesel-adapter) crate.
 Its README explains how to set up the policies table and how to initialize the enforcer to use that table.

+# Input Validation

+Input from an HTTP endpoint cannot be trusted, and must be validated.

+Add the `crud-validator` feature to the `rocket-crud` dependency declaration.
+The `Validate` trait is then derived for any `rocket_crud`-marked struct type.

+    rocket-crud = { version = "0.1", features = ["crud-validator"] }

+Attributes like `#[validate(url)]` are also propagated to any derived structures that are made internally.

 ## Design discussion